filecash/filecash-docs/docs/reference/glossary.md

 ## Deal

-Two participants in the Filecoin network can enter into a _deal_ in which one party contracts the services of the other.
-The Filecoin specification currently details _storage deals_ (in which one party agrees to store data for the other for a specified length of time) and _retrieval deals_ (in which one party agrees to transmit specified data to the other).
+Two participants in the Filecash network can enter into a _deal_ in which one party contracts the services of the other.
+The Filecash specification currently details _storage deals_ (in which one party agrees to store data for the other for a specified length of time) and _retrieval deals_ (in which one party agrees to transmit specified data to the other).

 ## Election

-Every [epoch](#epoch), a small subset of Filecoin [storage miners](#storage-miner) are _elected_ to mine a new [block](#block) for the Filecoin blockchain.
-A miner's probability of being elected is roughly proportional to the share of the Filecoin network's total storage capacity that they contribute.
+Every [epoch](#epoch), a small subset of Filecash [storage miners](#storage-miner) are _elected_ to mine a new [block](#block) for the Filecash blockchain.
+A miner's probability of being elected is roughly proportional to the share of the Filecash network's total storage capacity that they contribute.

 ## Epoch

-Time in the Filecoin blockchain is discretized into _epochs_ that are currently twenty-five seconds in length.
-Every epoch, a subset of storage miners are elected to each add a new block to the Filecoin blockchain via [Winning Proof-of-Spacetime](#winning-proof-of-spacetime-winningpost).
+Time in the Filecash blockchain is discretized into _epochs_ that are currently twenty-five seconds in length.
+Every epoch, a subset of storage miners are elected to each add a new block to the Filecash blockchain via [Winning Proof-of-Spacetime](#winning-proof-of-spacetime-winningpost).

 ## FIL

-_FIL_ is the name of the Filecoin unit of currency; it is alternatively denoted by the Unicode symbol for an integral with a double stroke (⨎).
+_FIL_ is the name of the Filecash unit of currency; it is alternatively denoted by the Unicode symbol for an integral with a double stroke (⨎).

 ## Faucet